The Body Stealers: Cast

-Trivia
+Effects

 The alien spacecraft is the Dalek flying saucer from the film Daleks' Invasion Earth 2150 A.D.
 (1966).

 Critical reception

+The Monthly Film Bulletin said "As body-stealers, these aliens invite no comparison with Invasion of the Body Snatchers [1956].
+The initial idea is promising, 'but it is soon buried under a mountain of sub-plots and unexplained mysterious happenings; and the feeble, talkative script gives the cast little chance to make much impression.

-Alan Jones of Radio Times gives the film one star out of five, calling it a "talky, laughably low-budget and hopelessly inept clone of Invasion of the Body Snatchers".
+Alan Jones of Radio Times gave the film one star out of five, calling it a "talky, laughably low-budget and hopelessly inept clone of Invasion of the Body Snatchers".

-Time Out describes it as a "threadbare Anglo-American enterprise with too much vapid chat and too little action" that "[ends] very feebly (in a British sort of way)".
+Time Out described it as a "threadbare Anglo-American enterprise with too much vapid chat and too little action" that "[ends] very feebly (in a British sort of way)".